 The Requirements module

-- The Requirements toolbar
+The Requirements module overview

 - The Requirements Details palette displays all of the information related to the selected requirement.
 Here you can modify information related to the selected requirement, such as the Author, Name, Type, Source, and Description.